 This post provides a very brief run-down on the CDSC, the different universities and Ph.D. programs we’re affiliated with, and what we’re looking for when we review Ph.D. applications.
 It’s close to the deadline for some of our programs, but we hope this post will still be useful to prospective applicants now and in the future.

 What are these different Ph.D. programs?
 Why would I choose one over the other?

-The group currently includes four faculty principal investigators (PIs): Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), Sayamindu Dasgupta (University of North Carolina at Chapel Hill), and Jeremy Foote (Purdue University).
-The PIs advise Ph.D. students in Ph.D. programs at their respective universities.
+Although we have people at other places, this year the group includes four faculty principal investigators (PIs) who are actively recruiting PhD students: Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), Sayamindu Dasgupta (University of North Carolina at Chapel Hill), and Jeremy Foote (Purdue University).
+Each of these PIs advise Ph.D. students in Ph.D. programs at their respective universities.
 Our programs are each described below.

 At the same time, a great thing about the CDSC is that we all collaborate and regularly co-advise students across our respective campuses, so the choice to apply to or attend one program does not prevent you from accessing the expertise of our whole group.
 But please keep in mind that our different Ph.D. programs have different application deadlines, requirements, and procedures!

 Given the disruptions and uncertainties associated with the COVID19 pandemic, the faculty PIs are more constrained in terms of whether and how they can accept new students this year.
 If you are interested in applying to any of the programs, we strongly encourage you to reach out the specific faculty in that program before submitting an application.